 This article details a known power options issue with Windows 7 where the kernel does not adhere to the minimum allowed time that is set by the user in the Group Policy Management Console for hibernation and sleep timeouts.

 When a user creates a power policy setting by using the Group Policy Management Console (gpedit.msc), which establishes a sleep or hibernation timeout of less than 60 seconds, the kernel does not accept this change, and it sets the timeout to 60 seconds.

-This is a known issue that exists, which allows the power policy settings to be changed by the user to values below the 60 second threshold even though these setting will not be used by the kernel.
-The kernel has a fixed minimum values of 60 seconds for sleep and hibernation timeouts.
+This is a known issue that exists, which allows the power policy settings to be changed by the user to values below the 60-second threshold even though these settings will not be used by the kernel.
+The kernel has a fixed minimum value of 60 seconds for sleep and hibernation timeouts.

-To resolve this known issue, ensure that sleep and hibernation timeouts are set at the minimum 60 seconds.
+To resolve this known issue, ensure that sleep and hibernation timeouts are set at a minimum of 60 seconds.